HOW TO PLACE WALLPAPER ON THE CORNERS OF WALLS?

 After this, you will see that the overlap is quite visible, so we need to cut that area where they overlap.
 Use a cutter or a blade specially designed for double joints, it will be the best tool.
 With a long ruler or metal profile, create a line in the corner where they intersect and use the utility knife or blade to cut, being careful not to damage the wall.

-Place wallpaper in corner
+Put wallpaper in the corner

 When we find the angle towards the outside, you won't have too many problems if you follow the same advice as before.
 Make sure you keep the iron straight and arrange the patterns so they follow their course correctly.